 Some groupings of Augustinian hermits brought the practice of absolute poverty to the Grand Union of 1256, whereas the more moderate option of permitting possessions by the community was authorized for the Order by a papal directive in 1257.

+This course of action was favoured by the Order’s influential Cardinal Protector, Cardinal Richard Annibaldi, and, in fact, was a decision favoured by most of the component groups that had been amalgamated at the Grand Union.
 It caused unrest, however, among the strictest group, the Brettini (or Brictini), who then in 1260 were permitted to revert to their strict eremitical life in their hermitage at Brettino.

 Even so, the question of the Order’s attitude in regard to common possessions was not entirely settled.
 It became the role of the central administration of the Order to adjudicate individual situations whenever the matter arose.

 Even though, as already indicated above, the right of common possessions had been granted the Order by papal privilege in 1257, some of these Priors General attempted to enforce a corporate poverty as well, regarding it as a more perfect ideal.

 Augustinian writers of the time, however, accepted the lawfulness of common possessions for the Order (which was clearly backed by papal privileges).
 In the landmark Liber Vitasfratrum in the year 1357 by Jordan of Saxony O.S.A., (an early alumnus of the Order’s studium generale in Paris, born c.
 1299 and died c.
 1380), the matter was settled in principle.